Published on:

 _____5. Non-Resident or Not U.S. Citizen.
 If a person is not a U.S. citizen or non-resident, the estate tax rate is 40% over the exemption of $60,000.
 Foreign investors who are non-residents and own property in the U.S. need to do special planning to avoid this tax.

 _____8. Life Insurance.
-When is the last time you checked (a) the owner of your life insurance policies; and (b) the beneficiary designations for those policies?
+When was the last time you checked (a) the owner of your life insurance policies; and (b) the beneficiary designations for those policies?
 Some life insurance should be owned by an irrevocable life insurance trust to avoid the estate tax.

-_____10. $16,000 Gift Allowance.
+_____10. $18,000 Gift Allowance.
 Do you wish to consider making gifts to family members to reduce your estate tax exposure?
-Current law for 2022 allows you to make gifts of $16,000 per person per year ($32,000 if married) with little to no tax consequence to you or the recipient.
+Current law for 2024 allows you to make gifts of $18,000 per person per year ($36,000 if married) with little to no tax consequence to you or the recipient.
 However, see the warning in Point #11 for gifts to minors.

 _____11. Gifting To Minors – Big Mistake!
 Making outright gifts to minors or naming a minor the beneficiary of anything without a trust can raise a host of unintended legal issues that may be costly to remedy.
-See our article on our web site blog: Big Mistake: Naming A Minor the Beneficiary – Of Anything!
+See our article on our website blog: Big Mistake: Naming A Minor the Beneficiary – Of Anything!

 _____12. Health Care Surrogate.
-If you have an adult child over 18 it is highly recommended that he/she give you legal authority to make medical decisions on their behalf.
+If you have an adult child over 18 it is highly recommended that this child give you legal authority to make medical decisions on their behalf.
 Remember, once your child turns 18, he/she is an adult, and you have no legal authority to make any legal decision on their behalf.

 Estate Plan Review.
 Has it been more than three years since we sat down and reviewed your estate plan?
 If so, we recommend that you schedule a meeting as soon as convenient to assess whether your plan continues to meet all the needs of your family.